tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-extracting-numbers-with-sql-server.md

              PatIndex('%[^0-9.-]%', SubString(@Data, PatIndex('%[0-9.-]%', @Data), 8000) + 'X')-1)
 End
 ```
 Now, we can use this function wherever we need it.
-As a final step, let&#8217;s test it on our sample data.
-Before doing this, let&#8217;s think about other data that could potentially cause us problems.
+As a final step, let's test it on our sample data.
+Before doing this, let's think about other data that could potentially cause us problems.
 We should test an empty string, NULL, a string without any numbers, and a string that contains multiple numbers separated by characters.

 Declare @Temp Table(Data VarChar(60))